Digiman/dotnet-microservice-template/Readme.md

 ## Build Process for Local Development

 * You have Docker installed - ideally latest version of the tool.
-* You have .NET 7 installed (SDK and runtime).
+* You have .NET 8 installed (SDK and runtime).
-* Visual Studio 2022 (17.5+) or JetBrains Rider (2023.1+) or Visual Studio Code as IDE - one of them, better for you, all them is appropriate.
+* Visual Studio 2022 (17.9+) or JetBrains Rider (2023.1+) or Visual Studio Code as IDE - one of them, better for you, all them is appropriate.

-Optionally:
-* [Tye](https://github.com/dotnet/tye) - Project Tye for local development and helper for containers and Kubernetes.

 ## Links